DaveBackus/Data_Bootcamp/website/content/bootcamp_duedates_mba.md

 **April 20** <br> Submit [Project Proposal](https://github.com/DaveBackus/Data_Bootcamp/blob/master/Documents/bootcamp_project.pdf).

 **April 27** <br> Submit [Data Report](https://github.com/DaveBackus/Data_Bootcamp/blob/master/Documents/bootcamp_project.pdf).
 This is really a little late; we urge you to think about data from the beginning.
-Ask for help if you're not sure.
+Ask for help if you're not sure you have what you need.

 <!--
 Recommended but not graded: [Optional Code Practice C](https://github.com/DaveBackus/Data_Bootcamp/blob/master/Documents/bootcamp_practice_c.pdf).